scienceimpacts/SciMap_Maps/README.md

 county\_pop.csv: population size for counties

-geoid\_dictionary\_july4.csv: dictionary mapping congressional districts by GEOID code to name with additional information about each district
+geoid\_dictionary\_july4.csv: dictionary mapping congressional districts by GEOID code to name with additional information about each

+nsf\_budg\_table: annual budget for NSF by office/directorate and year

+nsf\_terminations: the latest pull of Grant Witness' NSF terminations data, used to generate the corresponding output file

+nih\_terminations: the latest pull of Grant Witness' NIH terminations data, used to generate the corresponding output file

 org\_names\_corrected.csv: helper file to clean organization names from Grant Witness